arow-oss/arow.info-blog/preprocessed-site/posts/2015-12-17-purescript-intro.markdown

 nice abstractions for developing web frontends.

 Halogen has a [README](https://github.com/slamdata/purescript-halogen) that explains in detail how to use the library.
-There are also about ten example projects in the [examples](https://github.com/slamdata/purescript-halogen/tree/master/examples) directory.
+There are also 10+ example projects in the [examples](https://github.com/slamdata/purescript-halogen/tree/master/examples) directory.